Cherohala Skyway is one of the most scenic drives in the USA. It’s said to be the costliest road in North Carolina.

 The road is 43-mile (69 km) long and links Tellico Plains, Tennessee and Robbinsville, in North Carolina.
 The road winds through forests of hardwoods and evergreens.
 It’s also known as the Overhill Skyway.
-The road was completed in 1996.
-It’s asphalted.
+The road was completed in the fall of 1996 after 34 years of construction.
+The road cost over 100 million dollars to construct.
+It’s totally paved.

+The road tops out at 5,400ft (1.600m) above the sea level, on the slopes of Haw Knob near the Tennessee-North Carolina state line, at Santeetlah Overlook.
+You can be caught in pea soup fog, thick clouds, and bone chilling temperatures even in July.
 Due its unique location and the climb in elevation over thousands of feet, and passing through remote areas, it is important when driving in these conditions to be prepared.
 It can be cold and cloudy riding the mountain ridges, so make sure you dress properly, even in the summer months.